cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

     shll    $6, %eax
     addl    %edi, %eax

-It still does add and shifts, but in a different way.
-Excluding the function prologue and epilogue, the above code does
+While it still performs adds and shifts, it uses less cycles.
+We've excluded the function prologue and epilogue.
+In pseudo-code, it does this:

     eax = y + y*4
     eax = eax << 6